 All packaged foods have a nutrition label that includes fat content.
 Reading food labels can help you keep track of how much saturated fat you eat.

 Check the total fat in 1 serving.
 Also, check the amount of saturated fat in a serving.
 Then add up how many servings you eat.

 As a guide, when comparing or reading labels:

 - 5% of daily value from fats and cholesterol is low

 - 20% of daily value from fats is high

-Choose foods with low amounts of fat and cholesterol.
+Choose foods with low amounts of saturated fat and trans fat.

 Many fast-food restaurants also provide nutrition information on their menus.
 If you do not see it posted, ask your server.
 You also may be able to find it on the restaurant's website.